You are the creative mind behind a company’s marketing campaign. You transform brands and inspire customers.

 Writing A Stellar Creative Marketing Resume Summary

-Your professional summary is a vital component of your resume.
+Your resume summary is a vital component of your resume.
 It will either illustrate you as a marvelous marketer, or a driveling fool.

 Make sure its not the latter.